 Attack vectors are the various methods that adversaries use to attack your network.
 These include malware, ransomware, viruses, compromised credentials, phishing, inadequate software patching, device misconfigurations, and poor encryption.
 Each of these cybersecurity threats poses a risk to the organization.

-Assess the risk by estimating the probability of a loss event multiplied by the magnitude of loss resulting from that event.
-By understanding the pathways hackers might take to undermine your organization and by quantifying each risk, you can plan your cybersecurity strategy and take steps to address the risk.
+Assess the risk by estimating the probability of a loss event, and then multiplying that number by the magnitude of loss resulting from the event.
+By understanding the pathways hackers might take to undermine your organization, and by quantifying each risk, you can plan your cybersecurity strategy and take steps to address the risk.

 Step 5: Create a Map of Your Attack Surface

-You will also be able to select the proper cybersecurity framework to address data security and other risks and implement effective incident response plans.
-Assure the framework provides clear guidelines to identify potential risks, implement protective measures, detect cyber threats, respond to security events, and recover after an attack.
+You will also be able to select the proper cybersecurity framework to address data security and other risks, and then to implement incident response plans.
+Assure that the framework provides clear guidelines to identify potential risks, implement protective measures, detect cyber threats, respond to security events, and recover after an attack.